adisve/adisve/README.md

 - 👋 Hi, I’m @adisve
-- 👀 I’m interested in creating interesting applications and programs
+- 👀 I’m interested in creating interesting applications and programs.
+Also heavily into Linux
-- 🌱 I’m currently learning Java, Kotlin, C and C++
+- 🌱 I’m currently learning Java, Kotlin, C and Rust
 - 📫 How to reach me:
     * adis.veletanlic@gmail.com